Connect with others who understand.

 Psoriasis can also form on the skin covering the hands and feet — known as palmoplantar psoriasis (PPP).
 About 12 percent to 16 percent of people living with psoriasis will develop psoriasis on their hands or feet.
 PPP can have a great impact on quality of life, as expected for a disease affecting hands and feet.

-Psoriasis on the hands can greatly affect daily life because the hands are so often in use.
-(Adobe)
+Psoriasis on the hands can greatly affect daily life because of how often they’re used throughout the day.
+(Adobe Stock)

 Genital psoriasis typically develops in people who have psoriasis on other parts of their body.
 Almost two-thirds of people with psoriasis will have genital psoriasis at some point in their lives.
 The skin in this area is extremely sensitive, so it is important to find a safe, effective treatment with the help of your dermatologist.